The Monks of DGCEC

 In 2003 Geshela completed monastic classes of Tsema (commentaries on logic) and Parchen (Prajnaparamita).
 Gedun Gyatso was honored with his Geshe Dho Ram degree in 2009, the equivalent of a Western University Master’s Degree in Buddhist Philosophy.

-At DGCEC Geshe Gedun assists with all ceremonies, shares wonderful cooking and helps care for the center’s building and grounds.
+Until his return to India, DGCEC Geshe Gedun assisted with all ceremonies, shared wonderful cooking and helps care for the center’s building and grounds.

 Drepung Gomang Institute, begun in 2001, was blessed with our first Geshe in the Summer of 2003 with the arrival of Geshe Sangay from Drepung Gomang Monastery.